recolic/notebook/README.md

 # recolic's private notebook

 Some note about deploying my website and other things.
+Github is indeed a good online markdown writer.

 I'm just making it public for convenience. **Please leave if you are not me.
 Commands here won't succeed without authorization.**